 What happens when new technology meets old buildings?
 Charters says smart-home components such as thermostats, lighting, audio-visual components and home security that can be controlled from a cell phone or by devices from companies such as Google and Amazon aren’t a problem.
 “It’s relatively easy, no matter the age of the house,” he says.
 “You used to have wire everywhere, for the phone jacks and TV jacks and it was costly to run copper.
 Now, so much is wireless.”

 Where modern technology is at odds, though, is with building science.
 Older structures breathe and are energy-inefficient.
-Making them tighter makes it trickier to mitigate moisture and condensation issues.
+Making them tighter makes it trickier to mitigate moisture and condensation issues when preserving heritage homes.

 “We as renovators need to know home compositions across the decades, such as how a solid masonry home was built and how it deals with moisture, or how a brick veneer home built in the ’60s breathes, or one built in the 2000s,” says Charters.
 “We have to consider what the best changes are for us to make.
 Do we hyper-insulate and seal, or look at improving some insulation values and put in the most efficient mechanical system?
 Every home and composition provides a different building envelope.”